 Try having your child “moo” while doing the cow pose to encourage playing while exercising.
 Outside of the traditional stretching poses, ask your child to move like a giraffe, a playful puppy, or a dragon.
-Using their imagination will encourage them to move their bodies in different ways, using exercises that work, which will help them to grow healthy and strong.
+Using their imagination will encourage them to move their bodies in different ways, which will help them to grow healthy and strong.

 Teaching stretching exercises to older kids

-As kids grow up, some don’t want to “play pretend”, as they want to be seen as a big kid.
+As kids grow up, some don’t want to “play pretend” as they want to be seen as big kids.
 If your child is in this stage, approach stretching with an energy that matches theirs, and take the time to explain a bit about each stretch.

-If you would like to discover more stretches for kids (and yourself!), download the WeStretch app for free today!
-The fundamental routine is completely free, with hundreds of stretches that will help you to stretch every inch of your body!
+If you would like to discover more stretches to teach to your kids, download the WeStretch app for free today!

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at email@example.com.